polimi-iclabs/qda-toolkit/README.md

   <img src="https://github.com/polimi-iclabs/qda/blob/main/docs/logo.svg" alt="Logo">
 </p>

-# QDA: Quality Data Analysis - a Python Package for Statistical Process Control and Quality Data Modeling
+# qda-toolkit: a Python Package for Statistical Process Control and Quality Data Analysis

-This repository contains `qda`, a Python package that provides functions for creating control charts and statistical models.
+This repository contains `qda-toolkit`, a Python package that provides functions for creating control charts and statistical models.
 The output is designed to be user-friendly and similar to the one provided by other popular commercial software for statistical process control and quality data modeling.

 ## Features